Making the case for devolution

 Fiscal devolution is a practical step that has the potential to better equip London boroughs for the challenges ahead, including meeting the demand for housing and schools places.
 While it will not in itself resolve the revenue gap facing the boroughs, it would give them significantly greater freedom and flexibility to invest in their physical and social infrastructure.

-The interim report has been published, and re-affirms the unusually centralised nature of local government in the UK by international standards.
-It argues that greater local control and accountability for taxation would make possible reforms that would improve the way property taxes in particular operate, and would provide a real incentive for London Government to promote economic growth.
+The London Finance Commission LFC, re-convened by Mayor Sadiq Khan and chaired by Prof Tony Travers, published its final report in January 2017, which re-affirms its interim report’s suggestion that the greater local control and accountability for taxation would make possible reforms that would improve the way property taxes in particular operate and would provide a real incentive for London government to promote economic growth.